visheshruparelia/hazelcast-classcast/README.md

 # hazelcast-classcast
 A demo app which reproduces Class cast exceptions in Hazelcast when using Kafka Avro Deserializer using Schema registry.
 The main class is inside the package `hazelcast.classcast` with the name `App`.
 If using any IDE like intelliJ, make sure to run `gradle build` so that Avro classes are generated.
+The main class for producer is inside `producer.kafka` with the name `Producer`.

 More details in the Hazelcast community's slack thread: https://hazelcastcommunity.slack.com/archives/C015Q2TUBKL/p1664777280871099

-There are some TODOs defined as comments in the main class which needs to be addressed before submitting the Hazelcast pipeline.
-For example, updating `bootstrap.servers`, changing Hazelcast `ClientConfig`, updating Schema registry URL, etc.
+## Steps to run
+- `cd` to the root of the repo.
+- Run `docker-compose up` and wait for everything to come up.
+- Run `./gradlew clean build`
+- Start the data production by running: `java -cp ./app/build/libs/app-all.jar producer.kafka.Producer`
+- In another terminal run (from the root of the repo):  `java -cp ./app/build/libs/app-all.jar hazelcast.classcast.App`
+  - This will submit a job to the cluster.
+You can view the logs inside `docker-compose` logs.

-The error doesn't happen when you submit the pipeline for the first time.
-When you cancel the job and resubmit it, you will be able to see Class cast exceptions of the form:
+- The error doesn't happen when you submit the pipeline for the first time.
+  - Simply re run `java -cp ./app/build/libs/app-all.jar hazelcast.classcast.App`
+    - It will cancel and resubmit the job.

+When we re run the command, you will be able to see Class cast exceptions.
+The logs can be seen as a part of the docker-compose log output.
+A sample exception looks like this:
 ```
 com.hazelcast.jet.JetException: Exception in ProcessorTasklet{custom_job1.0/fused(filter, map, flat-map, filter-2, map-2, map-3, map-4)#9}: java.lang.ClassCastException: class com.abcd.avro.A cannot be cast to class com.abcd.avro.A (com.abcd.avro.A is in unnamed module of loader com.hazelcast.jet.impl.deployment.JetClassLoader @128e6c99; com.abcd.avro.A is in unnamed module of loader com.hazelcast.jet.impl.deployment.JetClassLoader @4167af2d)
 	at com.hazelcast.jet.impl.execution.TaskletExecutionService$CooperativeWorker.runTasklet(TaskletExecutionService.java:400) ~[hazelcast-5.0.2.jar:5.0.2]